Mirror Mirror

 [personal profile] marycatelli posting in [community profile] books

-The continuing adventures.
-Spoilers for the earlier works ahead.
+The adventures conclude!
+Spoilers for the earlier ones ahead!

 Read more... )